Breast cancer: Screening

-Breast cancer screening refers to testing otherwise-healthy women for breast cancer in an attempt to diagnose breast tumors early when treatments are more successful.
+Breast cancer screening refers to testing women without breast cancer symptoms in an attempt to diagnose breast tumors early, when treatments are more successful.
 The most common screening test for breast cancer is low-dose X-ray imaging of the breast, called mammography.
 Each breast is pressed between two plates and imaged.
 Tumors can appear unusually dense within the breast, distort the shape of surrounding tissue, or cause small dense flecks called microcalcifications.
 Radiologists generally report mammogram results on a standardized scale – the six-point Breast Imaging-Reporting and Data System (BI-RADS) is the most common globally – where a higher number corresponds to a greater risk of a cancerous tumor.

 A mammogram also reveals breast density; dense breast tissue appears opaque on a mammogram and can obscure tumors.
 BI-RADS categorizes breast density into four categories.
 Mammography can detect around 90% of breast tumors in the least dense breasts (called "fatty" breasts), but just 60% in the most dense breasts (called "extremely dense").
 Women with particularly dense breasts can instead be screened by ultrasound, magnetic resonance imaging (MRI), or tomosynthesis, all of which more sensitively detect breast tumors.